alexelgt/getexgyms/README.md

 * [References](#references)

 # **Prerequisites**
-You need to have [osmcoverer](https://github.com/MzHub/osmcoverer) on your computer and Windows' users also need to have [Cygwin](https://cygwin.com).
+You need to have [osmcoverer](https://github.com/MzHub/osmcoverer) on your computer and Windows users also need to have [Cygwin](https://cygwin.com).

 ## **Windows prerequisites**
 1. Go to [Cygwin](https://cygwin.com) and install it.